SAMtoBAM/PAQman/S288c_test/README.md

 ## 1. Download assemblies
-This download used the ncbi-datasets-cli datasets tool (easily installed with conda: 'conda install conda-forge::ncbi-datasets-cli') <br/>
+This download used the ncbi-datasets-cli datasets tool (easily installed with conda: `conda install conda-forge::ncbi-datasets-cli`) <br/>
 The list of assemblies was manually determined (GCA_000146045, GCA_002057635, GCA_016858165, GCA_022626425)

     ##download all data